Raising an independent child not only defies conventional parenting advice, it also leads to a more peaceful and positive parent-child relationship.

 This collaborative relationship, as Ross Greene, author of the book, Raising Human Beings, explains, consists of the parent first listening to and gathering information from the child when misbehavior occurs.
 It continues by encouraging and supporting the child to come up with solutions to the problem at hand.

 Not only does this strategy more successfully teach children, it also results in a more peaceful and healthier parent child relationship.

 And it encourages a problem-solving mindset in children, a major building block to becoming an independent thinker in adulthood.

 Most parents know that a great way to diffuse defiance from a toddler is to offer them a choice.

 “I know you don’t want to go to the grocery store right now, but we need to buy groceries.
 Do you want to bring your stuffed giraffe or elephant with you in the car?”

 By acknowledging the child’s feelings and giving them a choice, it gives kids a small sense of control, even if they don’t get exactly what they want.

 This parenting technique provides other benefits as well.
 It communicates to kids that they’re significant enough to be able to make choices – certainly a quality of an independent mindset.

 School-age children and adolescents appreciate parents asking what they prefer as well.
-The more we can turn any situation into one where a child can harmlessly make a decision, the more they will continue to grow into a confident, self-reliant mindset.
+The more we can turn any situation into one where a child can harmlessly make a decision, the more they’ll continue to grow into a confident, self-reliant mindset.

 Responsibility and independence go hand in hand.
-The more responsible our kids are able to act, the less reliant they will be on us.
+The more responsible our kids can act, the less reliant they will be on us.